Vineta-K/tj-liquidatooor/README.md

 ## Specification:
 https://docs.google.com/document/d/1k8GusDAk-dLO8heNG-d4YJkmx8Z8vVMsIfS1R6QeMUE/

-The aim is to create a bot + smart contract that does the following:
+The aim is to create a bot/script + smart contract that does the following:
 - Monitor and identify underwater accounts in TraderJoe lending protocol.
 - If underwater accounts are found attempt to liquidate them using flashloans to acquire the capital to repay the debt.
 ## Code: